Abhiek187/how-to-stock/README.md

 Before cloning this repo, you will need to obtain an API key from [Financial Modeling Prep](https://financialmodelingprep.com/developer/docs/).
 Then do the following:

 1. Create a virtual environment, install all dependencies, save the API key, and run the Django server: `./start-local.sh YOUR_API_KEY` or `source start-local.sh YOUR_API_KEY` (See step 3 for the differences.)
-ON future visits, the API key doesn't need to be provided.
+On future visits, the API key doesn't need to be provided.
 2. Open `localhost:8000` in your browser.
 3. When done, press `CTRL/CMD-C` to stop the Django server.
 If you used `./start-local.sh`, you will return to your current shell.
 But if you used `source start-local.sh`, you will need to deactivate the virtual environment: `deactivate`